btrettel/flt/README.md

 - autodiff.f90: Module for forward-mode automatic differentiation.
 - checks.f90: Module for procedures used for run-time checks.
 - nmllog.f90: Module for structured logging in namelist files.
+Also includes logger which can be used in `pure` procedures where the actual writing is done outside of the pure procedure.
 - prec.f90: Module to set precisions, lengths, and mathematical constants.
 Uses common convention of `WP` for real precision.
 - purerng.f90: Module for pure random number generators.
 Interface similar to intrinsic `random_number` and `random_seed` (but not identical to avoid conflict with `size` intrinsic).
 Includes a deterministic "random" number generator to mock actual random number generators for testing.
 - timer.f90: Module for wall-clock timers.
 Interface is similar to [StopWatch](https://math.nist.gov/StopWatch/).
 - unittest.f90: Module for unit testing procedures.
 Interface is probably unique, but output has some similarities to Python's unittest module.

+Other files:

+- f90.yaml: Modified rules file for the Fortran linter[flinter](https://pypi.org/project/flinter/).
+- lint-wrapper.py: Runs the linters [flinter](https://pypi.org/project/flinter/) and [i-Code CNES](https://github.com/cnescatlab/i-CodeCNES/), reads their output, and has a useful exit code for Makefiles to detect linter suggestions.

 ## Goals